Visit the National Archives Museum

 The National Archives Museum is home of the original Declaration of Independence, Constitution, and Bill of Rights which are housed in the Rotunda for the Charters of Freedom; the Public Vaults permanent exhibit gallery; the David M. Rubenstein Gallery, the Lawrence F. O'Brien temporary exhibit gallery; the Boeing Learning Center; and the William G. McGowan Theater.

-The National Archives Museum is open every day except Thanksgiving and December 25 (see Museum Hours for operating schedule).
+The National Archives Museum is open every day except Thanksgiving Day and Christmas Day. (see Museum Hours for operating schedule).
 Reservations are not required for individuals or groups wishing to enter the National Archives Museum through the general public entrance.
 The general public entrance is located at the corner of Constitution Avenue and 9th Street.

 The convenience fee for online reservations is $1.50 per person and admission to all of the National Archives Museum exhibits is free.